About Shabbat for 2000

 Metropolitan Pavilion located at 125 West 18th Street

 + What is a Table Host?

 Table Hosts help make the show happen and play an integral role in S2K.
 As a Table Host, you invite nine friends to join you at your table, play an active role in the largest Jewish student-run event in the country, and create a meaningful Shabbat experience for you and your friends.
 Sign up here .

 + How will I find my table?

 You can find your table a couple of ways:

 - Check out the table map before leaving for the event.

-- There will be additional table maps around The Kimmel Center
+- There will be additional table maps around the venue

 - There will be individuals positioned throughout the building to help all guests find their tables and seats.